taliaanderson/taliaanderson.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Geography
+role: Graduate Student in Geography

 # Organizations/Affiliations to show in About widget
 organizations: